Overview and Description of Hyacinth Bulbs

 - Hyacinth Orientalis 'Jan Bos' - Deep, fuchsia colored single flowers

 The biggest hazard for hyacinth bulbs are rot and rodents.
-Make sure the soil is able to drain between waterings and rain.
+Make sure the soil is able to drain between watering and rain.
 If the bulbs sit in cool, wet soil, they will eventually rot.

 All kinds of rodents will munch on hyacinth bulbs.
 You can protect them somewhat by throwing a handful of gravel into the planting hole or you can try deterrents.
 An easier method is to interplant them with daffodils, which rodents tend to avoid.